canonical/cloud-init/doc/rtd/reference/datasources/azure.rst

 =========

 User data is provided to ``cloud-init`` inside the :file:`ovf-env.xml` file.
-``Cloud-init`` expects that user data will be provided as a base64 encoded value inside the text child of an element named ``UserData`` or ``CustomData``, which is a direct child of the ``LinuxProvisioningConfigurationSet`` (a sibling to ``UserName``).
+``Cloud-init`` expects that user-data will be provided as a base64 encoded value inside the text child of an element named ``UserData`` or ``CustomData``, which is a direct child of the ``LinuxProvisioningConfigurationSet`` (a sibling to ``UserName``).

 If both ``UserData`` and ``CustomData`` are provided, the behaviour is undefined on which will be selected.
-In the example below, user data provided is ``'this is my userdata'``.
+In the example below, user-data provided is ``'this is my userdata'``.

 Example: